 How about longer term rebuilding?

-Aside from the above mentioned omlette and eating other sources, casein makes up the other 80 percent of milk protein.
+Aside from the above mentioned stalwart of the classic omelette and eating other sources, casein makes up the other 80 percent of milk protein.
 The difference between casein and whey is that casein takes hours to absorb and has been championed for long term muscle building.
-Nedescu adds that casein can be difficult to digest.
-She says that “If your powder is causing you gastro-intestinal disruptions, try a goat’s milk-based powder – these have roughly 89 percent less casein than cow’s, but still deliver excellent nutrition.”

-Plant proteins can provide plenty of amino acids and help with immune function and recovery.
-As this study concluded, soy is the next best thing to milk-based powders when it comes to MPS.
-It has also been shown to be a 99 percent complete source and contributes to muscle growth only slightly less than milk-based products.
+The option of plant proteins can provide plenty of the required amino acids and help with our immune function and recovery.
+As this study previously concluded, soy is the next best thing and viable option to milk-based powders when it comes to MPS.
+It has also been shown to be as much as a 99 percent complete source and also contributes to muscle growth only just under the amount that milk-based products do.

-Lots of brands will add ingredients to products to further help recovery.
-Some of these are simply enhanced concentrations of the amino acids already present in the ingredients, such as glutamine or leucine.
-Finally, in most powders you’ll also likely find a significant carbohydrate content.
-A three-to-one to four-to-one ratio of carbohydrate to protein has been shown to optimise recovery, but also adds calories.
-If you don’t want to load up on sugar, stick to straight protein and add your carbs by blending with a banana, some oats, berries and other natural carb sources.
+Lots of supplement brands will add extra ingredients to their products to further help recovery (they claim).
+Some of these are simply extra amounts of the amino acids already present in the ingredients, such as key AA like glutamine or leucine.
+Finally, in most powders you’ll also most likely have a large amount of carbohydrate content.
+A standard of three-to-one to four-to-one ratio of carbohydrate to protein has been shown in research to optimise recovery, but this comes at the cost of also adding calories.
+If you don’t want to load up on all that extra sugar, stick to the straight proven protein and add some carbs by eating a banana.

 Its important to look for the markings that advise the supplement has been tested for sport!